 Steps for the first-time use:

-Then, three screens are presented to you, all of which have mandatory responses.
+Once you have logged in, three screens are presented to you, all of which have mandatory responses.

 After these steps, your account is active and you may choose from the PROWL offerings or proceed to other University online modules.